pawan087/pawan087/README.md

 • 👯 I’m looking to collaborate on oper source projects and volunteer work

-• 💬 Ask me about any of my recent projects, I'd love to dive into them and am happily open to feedback and critique
+• 💬 Ask me about any of my recent projects!
+I'd love to dive into them and am happily open to feedback and critique

 • 📫 Reach me through my email: chahal.pawanpreet@gmail.com